Doll Skin: 2013–2014: Formation

-2015-2018: EMP Label Group
+2015–2018: EMP Label Group

-In October 2015, Doll Skin released their debut EP, In Your Face via EMP Label Group and distributed by Megaforce Records (a division of Sony Music Entertainment/RED Distribution) in North America.
+In October 2015, Doll Skin released their debut EP, In Your Face, via EMP Label Group and distributed by Megaforce Records (a division of Sony Music Entertainment/RED Distribution) in North America.
 The record was produced by David Ellefson, EMP Label Group.
-In Your Face was mixed by the American record producer, sound engineer, former owner of Crush Recording Studios in Scottsdale, Arizona and founder of Area 52 Entertainment in Los Angeles, California, Ryan Greene.
-In November 2015, Doll Skin was again referenced by the Phoenix New Times as the #1 band under the age of 21 in Phoenix, Arizona by stating that "It would be wholly impossible to discuss underage bands in Phoenix who are rocking it out without bringing Doll Skin up first.".
+In Your Face was mixed by the American record producer, sound engineer, former owner of Crush Recording Studios in Scottsdale, Arizona, and founder of Area 52 Entertainment in Los Angeles, California, Ryan Greene.
+In November 2015, Doll Skin was again referenced by the Phoenix New Times as the No. 1 band under the age of 21 in Phoenix, Arizona, by stating that "It would be wholly impossible to discuss underage bands in Phoenix who are rocking it out without bringing Doll Skin up first.".
 In December 2015, In Your Face was released in Europe, Asia and Australia by Cargo Records.
-The EP, and first single, "Family of Strangers", has received airplay on many prominent stations in the US, Europe and Asia, including the influential LA Rock station KROQ, and their debut song "Family of Strangers" landed on the CMJ Loud Rock Chart at #34.
+The EP, and first single, "Family of Strangers", received airplay on many prominent stations in the US, Europe and Asia, including the LA Rock station KROQ, and their debut song "Family of Strangers" landed on the CMJ Loud Rock Chart at No. 34.
 In January 2016, Doll Skin was included in a list of the "10 Best Female Fronted Bands In Phoenix" by the Phoenix New Times.

 In November 2016, Doll Skin was awarded the 'Best Break Through Band' by Heavy Metal Television.
 The award was presented by Ed Masley, the music and entertainment reporter for The Arizona Republic.

-In December 2016, Alternative Press Magazine featured Doll Skin in the article "7 of the best rising bands under 21" stating: "Don’t let the rainbow hair fool you: Doll Skin are one rough and tough act to follow.
-Expressing themselves as “glitter-fueled, teenage, punk-rock superheroes,” these Southwest rockers are definitely more than just a pretty face, having toured extensively around the West Coast with bands as diverse as Dead Kennedys and Escape The Fate."
+In December 2016, Alternative Press magazine featured Doll Skin in the article "7 of the best rising bands under 21" stating: "Don't let the rainbow hair fool you: Doll Skin are one rough and tough act to follow.
+Expressing themselves as 'glitter-fueled, teenage, punk-rock superheroes,' these Southwest rockers are definitely more than just a pretty face, having toured extensively around the West Coast with bands as diverse as Dead Kennedys and Escape The Fate."

 On January 1, 2017, Stone Chrome Radio & TV announced that Doll Skin won the 2016 Listener's Choice Award for "Favorite Female Fronted Band".

 On June 16, 2017, Doll Skin released their full-length debut album Manic Pixie Dream Girl.
-It debuted on the Billboard Heat-seeker chart at #6 and moved up one spot to #5 in week two.
+It debuted on the Billboard Heat-seeker chart at No. 6 and moved up one spot to No. 5 in week two.